dragoncoder047/aelith/README.md

 * `call/cc` -- most powerful continuation trap; can be used infinite number of times and has a controllable radius of effect
 * `assert` -- not an obtainable continuation trap, functions as a checkpoint that the player can use if they die (TODO: When do they die??) or mess up

-### Levels Mechanics Ideas

-3 basic mechanics of continuations: used of teleporting yourself, glitching machines, and cloning objects

 #### Machine types

 * Controls